Colt (cigarette)

 Colt is a cigarette brand that was owned and manufactured by Philip Morris USA.
 In Finland, it is owned and manufactured by Imperial Tobacco Finland Oy, a subsidiary of Imperial Tobacco.

 History

-Colt was launched in 1964 and it was originally a tobacco factory.
-However, the company merged with Oy Rettig-Strengberg Ab. in 1976 in Finland.
-Colt was once Finland's best-selling cigarette brand, but eventually Marlboro and L&M surpassed the brand in terms of sales.
+Launched in 1964, Colt was originally a tobacco factory.
+In 1976, the company merged with Oy Rettig-Strengberg Ab. in Finland.
 The brand was also manufactured and sold in the United States by Philip Morris USA.

-Besides cigarettes, cigarette lighters are also sold.
+Besides cigarettes, Colt also produced smoking paraphernalia, such as cigarette lighters.

-Various poster advertisements were made in Finnish to promote the Colt brand.

 Sport sponsorship

-Colt cigarettes sponsored the Finnish rally driver Henri Toivonen from 1979 until 1985, as well as the team he drove called “Colt Racing Team”.
+Colt cigarettes sponsored the Finnish rally driver Henri Toivonen from 1979 until 1985, as well as the team he drove, called Colt Racing Team.

 Markets

-Colt is mainly sold in Finland, but also was or still is sold in Switzerland, Greece, Belarus, Russia, Indonesia, United States, Brazil, Japan and Argentina.
+Colt is mainly sold in Finland, but also was or still is sold in Switzerland, Greece, Belarus, Russia, Indonesia, the United States, Brazil Japan, and Argentina.